marxin/texi2rst-generated/sphinx/gfortran/compiler-characteristics/asynchronous-i-o.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: input/output, asynchronous, asynchronous I/O

 .. _asynchronous-i-o:

-.. index:: input/output, asynchronous

-.. index:: asynchronous I/O

 Asynchronous I/O
 ****************